jabelk/svi_verify_example/README.md

-# Learn by Doing: Service Template Conditionals
+# Learn by Doing: Service Health Verification & Importing Packages

 NSO has a ton of features.
 This repository is the first of a series which will show a simple use case, along with a feature.
 The purpose is dual: